 Below is a section of wine specific descriptors that we have kept in the back of our textbook for years now.
+Wine terminology can be very specific, and at times non-sensical or comical.
 Students that come through our bartending course spend a day going over some wine service basics and get a crash course in varietals.
 To become an expert in wine takes a lifetime, with a real focus on knowledge.
 We do run a Wine Tasting Seminar where we have a sommelier come in for a few hours and discuss the preliminary skills needed to appreciate wine.
 In advance of that seminar, we have outlined in a few posts some of the fundamental terms used to describe wine.

 Glossary of Terms used with Wine

 ACID/ACIDITY Acid … term used to describe a tart or sour taste in the mouth when total acidity of the wine is high.
 Acidity … term used on labels to express the total acid content of the wine.
 The acids referred to are citric, lactic, malic and tartaric.
 Desirable acid content on dry wines falls between 0.6% and 0.75% of the wines volume.
 For sweet wines it should not be less than 0.70% of the volume.

 ACETIC All wines contain acetic acid – (ie: vinegar).
 Normally the amount is insignificant and may even enhance flavour.
 At a little less than 0.10% content, the flavour becomes noticeable and the wine is termed acetic.
 Above 0.10% content is considered a strong fault.
 A related substance, ethyl acetate, contributes the smell associated with acetic acid content.